oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

   .. group-tab:: Best splitter

     The threshold for a node is chosen as the best among all bins and all selected features according to split criteria(see  **Split Criteria** below).
-  The computational time complexity for the `best` splitter is :math:`O(num_features \cdot num_bins)` for each node.
+    The computational time complexity for the `best` splitter is :math:`O(n_f \cdot n_b)` for each node.
 The best splitting strategy builds a tree with optimal splits on each level.

   .. group-tab:: Random splitter

     The threshold for a node is chosen randomly for each selected feature.
 The split threshold is chosen as the best among all pairs
     (feature, random threshold) according to split criteria(see  **Split Criteria** below).
-  The computational time complexity for the `random` splitter as :math:`O(num_features)` for each node.
+    The computational time complexity for the `random` splitter as :math:`O(n_f)` for each node.
     The random splitting strategy does not build a tree with optimal trees, but in the case of big tree ensembles, it provides a more robust model comparing to the `best` strategy.

 Split Criteria
 ++++++++++++++